Gridlock 0.3.53 - Available Now

 - Fine control mode for Sliders, Bends & XY

-- Double control mode for Sliders allowing 16 levels to be used per slider
+- Double control mode for Sliders and Bends allowing 16 levels to be used per slider

 - Attack/Decay for momentary and toggle switches